htdangkhoa/react-ssr-starter/README.md

 - [react-helmet](https://github.com/nfl/react-helmet) - A document head manager for React
 - [react-helmet-async](https://github.com/staylor/react-helmet-async) - Thread-safe Helmet for React 16+ and friends
 - [loadable-component](https://github.com/gregberge/loadable-components) - The recommended Code Splitting library for React
+- [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack) - A secure webpack plugin that supports dotenv and other environment variables and only exposes what you choose and use
 - [Webpack Dev Middleware](https://github.com/webpack/webpack-dev-middleware) - Serves the files emitted from webpack over the Express server
 - [Webpack Hot Middleware](https://github.com/webpack-contrib/webpack-hot-middleware) - Allows you to add hot reloading into the Express server
 - [ESLint](https://eslint.org) - Find and fix problems in your JavaScript code